mark-thompson01/MTPortfolio/README.md

 ## Roadmap (ongoing)
 - Add more **labs** over the course of time.
-- Do deeper dives in PowerShell and Bash shell scripting
+- Do deeper dives in PowerShell and Bash shell scripting.
-- Begin with basic Python scripting
+- Begin with basic Python scripting.
-- Build labs based on Cisco CCNA studies
+- Build labs based on Cisco CCNA studies.
-- Prepare myself for the role of a IT System Administrator
+- Prepare myself for the role of a IT System Administrator.

 ---